h8d13/PSK---Python-Starter-Kit/README.md

 Only install pip packages after having done the venv, as it will install the packages inside this small python and not system wide.
 This is important for two reasons: Security as python can be used for malicious code.
-But also once you will want to work with other projects.
+But also once you will want to work with other projects or re-use code in 5 years.

 Then you can simply create a ```requirements.txt``` Where you keep track of the packages needed.
 Or do this automatically: